antronerds/r2-tutorials/docs/Correlating_Genes.md

 9. Through the menu to the right several additional dataviews and analyses are available.
 Let's start with different overviews; R2 is able to produce heatmaps of this analysis.
-Click on the 'Heatmap (zscore)' menu item Figure 8.
-The gene names are on the y-axis, sample names on the x-axis.
-Return to the genelist view (Figure 3)
+Return to the genelist view (Figure 2) Click on the 'Heatmap (zscore)' in the right menu The gene names are on the y-axis, sample names on the x-axis.

     ![](_static/images/CorrelatingGenes/FindGenes_ExpressionHeat.png "Figure8: Heatmap view of the expression of all genes correlating with the expression of MYCN in 88 Neuroblastomasamples.")